 Parties who wish to choose the Principles as the rules of law governing their contract are well advised to combine such a choice of law clause with an arbitration agreement.

-The reason for this is that the freedom of choice of the parties in designating the law governing their contract is traditionally limited to national laws.
+The reason for this is that the freedom of choice of the parties in designating the law governing their contract is traditionally limited to national laws (but see now Article 3 of the 2015 Hague Conference on Private International Law’s Principles on Choice of Law in International Commercial Contracts, subject to certain limitations).
 Therefore, a reference by the parties to the Principles will normally be considered to be a mere agreement to incorporate them in the contract, while the law governing the contract will still have to be determined on the basis of the private international law rules of the forum.
 As a result, the Principles will bind the parties only to the extent that they do not affect the rules of the applicable law from which the parties may not derogate (see Comment 3 on Article 1.4).

 The situation is different if the parties agree to submit disputes arising from their contract to arbitration.
 Arbitrators are not necessarily bound by a particular domestic law.
 This is self-evident if they are authorised by the parties to act as amiable compositeurs or ex aequo et bono.
 But even in the absence of such an authorisation parties are generally permitted to choose “rules of law” other than national laws on which the arbitrators are to base their decisions (see in particular Article 28(1) of the 1985 UNCITRAL Model Law on International Commercial Arbitration; see also Article 42(1) of the 1965 Convention on the Settlement of Investment Disputes between States and Nationals of other States (ICSID Convention)).